Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ![Babel repl](./images/babelrepl.png)

 You should have something similar to the image above.
+As seen, the JSX code is converted to plain React code.

-As seen in the image, the JSX code is converted to plain React code.
-With this, we can conclude that using JSX to describe what the UI looks like is much easier.
+Here, we can conclude that using JSX to describe what the UI looks like is much easier.

 Also, remember that we loaded React library in the head of our HTML code even though we are not explicitly using it.
 But under the hood, React is using the React object from the library as you can see on the right side of the Babel editor.